-The spotlight is on mental health this week, with various organizations and health professionals across Canada raising awareness on mental illness – something that 1 in every 5 Canadians will experience.
+The spotlight for this week is on mental health, with various organizations and health professionals across Canada raising awareness on mental illness – something that 1 in every 5 Canadians will experience.

 Due to the stigma that surrounds mental illness, it is a topic that many individuals still, to this day, have a difficult time discussing.
 While many strides have been made over the years with annual events like Bell Let’s Talk to help end the stigma and make mental health a less taboo subject to talk about, there is always more work that can be done.

 The Canadian Alliance on Mental Illness and Mental Health hopes that by continuing the discussion on social media as well as taking the discussion offline, talking about mental health will one day become as normal as talking about all other aspects of your health – a message that Dr. Ali Ghaharyt, a family doctor in Vancouver, strives to get across to all of his patients.

 If you feel as though your mental health has been impacted in a negative way, it is always important to reach out to a trusted individual.
 This can be a friend or a family member.
 However, it’s also important to seek the professional opinion of a medical expert – such as your family physician.
 Based on the symptoms that you are experiencing, your family doctor will be able to provide you with a wide range of resources, including making any necessary referrals to psychiatrists or offering alternative outpatient counseling options.